-Here we have guides to the different styles of tread that are commonly available.
+Here we have guides to the different styles of feature treads or starting steps that are commonly available.
 These range from the very traditional and ornate “commode curtail” through to the more simplistic “D” tread.

 From here you can choose the start to your staircase, these treads will normally be used at the main entrance level to the property to give the grandeur that shows off the stairs.
 Traditionally this would be the only level to have these elaborate treads, as you move up or down through the property the stairs become less fancy.
 In modern years these treads are getting added into other areas of the property.
 The feature tread is one of only 2 places that the stairs will sit onto the landing or floor.
 The only other position this happens is at the bottom of a flight with no further run of stairs set underneath; this could be at the lowest level of the property or if the stairs continuing down are in a different location.